How to Explore the Jonathan Run Trail at Ohiopyle State Park

 You’ll notice the Sugar Run Trail to the left around 1.25 miles into the hike.
 We’ll get back to that later.

-You’ll notice a small “social” single track trail leading over the edge of the hill just past the Kentuck Trail.
+You’ll notice a small “social” single-track trail leading over the edge of the hill to the left, just past the Kentuck Trail.

 This trail leads to the first waterfall, Upper Jonathan Run Falls.
 Multiple tiers and rock layers create an interesting falls pattern on this one.

-After spending some time appreciating and photographing these falls, it’s time to move on!
+After spending some time exploring and photographing these falls, it’s time to move on!
 There is plenty more to see.

-You can continue along Jonathan Run in the ravine, maybe 20-30 yards, and you’ll find this beautiful little pool fed by a single drop.
+You can continue along Jonathan Run in the ravine, maybe 20-30 yards downstream, and you’ll find this beautiful little pool fed by a single drop.

-It’s only 3-4 feet tall, but the pool can be a beautiful aqua color.
+It’s only 3-4 feet tall, but the pool can be a beautiful clear aqua color.

-This small falls is unnamed, so we’ve just designated it “Middle” Jonathan Run Falls, instead of “that little one in between, you know?”
+This small waterfall is unnamed, so we’ve just designated it “Middle” Jonathan Run Falls, instead of “that little one in between, you know?”
 This isn’t the lower falls.
 Those are coming later.

 After getting your fill of this spot, head back up the side of the ravine, returning to the Jonathan Run Trail to continue on the hike.

 This one is much steeper, and you may notice some ropes anchored to the hillside.
-This both confirms that you are in the right spot, and can give some reassurance about returning to the Jonathan Run Trail.
+This both confirms that you are in the right spot, and can give some reassurance about returning back up the hill to the Jonathan Run Trail.

 At the bottom of the hill… which some may describe as a cliff… is where Lower Jonathan Run Falls can be found.

-Although this is the final waterfall actually on the Jonathan Run Trail, there is still more to see!
+Although this is the final waterfall actually on the Jonathan Run Trail, there is still more to see, if you’d like!

 Connector Trails to Extend Your Hike